model-united-nations-of-luebeck/CMS-backend/README.md

 ## Development Instructions

-At the moment this project uses Python 3.8+ and Django 3.2.25.
+At the moment this project uses Python 3.8+ and Django 4.2.15 (LTS).
 It is recommended to create a virtual environment inside the `envs` folder, e.g. by using [venv](https://docs.python.org/3/tutorial/venv.html).

 To install the requirements after cloning the code and activating the environment (e.g. `source envs/my-env/bin/activate`), run